camin-mccluskey/digital-garden/content/_index.md

   - digital-garden
   - evergreen
 ---
 I'm the Co-Founder & CTO of [Stackfix](https://stackfix.com).
-Before that I was a full stack software engineer at Skyscanner, a data analyst at Amazon and worked at some interesting startups.
-I am also the co-founder of an app for housemates - [inHouse](https://inhouseapp.io/).
+Before that I co-founded Telescope, an ML driven sales outreach platform and was a full stack software engineer at Skyscanner.
 You can find me on Twitter [@camin_mccluskey](https://twitter.com/intent/follow?screen_name=camin_mccluskey)

-This is my Digital Garden.
-A digital garden is XYZ.
+This is my Digital Garden - a combination of an online notebook and a personal wikipedia.
+You'll find mostly work-in-progress thoughts and ideas as they occur.
+I can't promise anything will be complete, or well written but perhaps it might spark some interest.
+If you'd prefer to read only my "finished" writing you can find that on [Medium](https://caminmccluskey.medium.com/).

 You can search across all notes using the search box (or using `cmd+k`) or by clicking on the graph view, backlinks or tags on this page.
-I use tags organise notes by concept with the exception of the following tags - `#seedling`,  `#sappling` and `#evergreen`:
+I use tags organise notes by concept with the exception of the following tags - `#seedling`,  `#sapling` and `#evergreen`:

-- Seedlings:
-- Sapplings:
+- **Seedlings**: Random notes and thoughts as they occur.
+Mostly unconnected.
+- **Saplings**: Starting to formulate a coherent pattern of thoughts, loosely connected with other ideas.
-- Evergreens: Densely connected, well fleshed out ideas.
+- **Evergreens**: Densely connected, well fleshed out ideas.

 *If you're interested in learn more about digital gardens you might be interested in the following resources:*